CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 ** Example: ** The hard disk space of PCs and servers as well as the mobile data carriers is constantly increasing.
 Unfortunately, it is often forgotten to procure IT components and data carriers that provide sufficient capacity for regular data backup.
 Likewise, the functionality of the equipment used must be guaranteed.
 If maintenance work is not carried out or only insufficiently carried out, it can cause serious damage.
 Examples:

 * The batteries of an uninterruptible power supply (UPS) have an insufficient capacity due to lack of maintenance (too low acid content).
-The UPS can not bridge a power outage for a sufficient amount of time.
+The UPS can no longer bridge a power outage long enough.
 * The fire extinguishers are due to lack of maintenance no longer sufficient pressure, so that their fire-fighting effect is no longer guaranteed.
 ### 2 4 Unauthorized access to vulnerable rooms